davidlebs/Engin2213/Checkpoint 3/Circuit 8:  ASCII/README.md

 a keyboard, I started messing around with that to see how it funcitons.
 I connected an output box to the ASCII Output pin and got an error requiring a bitwidth of 7.
 Applying the changes, I tried again with capital A and got "1000001".
 I did this with a few more letters and realized that the output was just the ASCII binary code which I used to built my previous components.
 I then connected up the keyboard to the circuit and was able to type letters into the keyboard and get an output on the display.
+If you would like to view a video demonstration head over to Checkpoint 3 / Circuit 8 / IMG_7804.mp4 and download the video.

 <img width="619" height="759" alt="image" src="https://github.com/user-attachments/assets/dfc19254-cfab-42ea-a1d6-9b6cbf642d7b" />